Skip to main content

 Verification Steps

 1. Retrieve Public Key Access your webhook public key via the /public/signatures/webhook-public-key API endpoint.
+Fetch this value rather than hardcoding it, since the key may be rotated.
 2. Reconstruct Signing Data Extract the timestamp from the X-Prequel-Webhook-Timestamp header (RFC 3339 format).
 Combine timestamp, a period (.), and the raw JSON body.
 Hash this concatenated string using SHA-256.

 Use the raw request body before JSON deserialization, as parsing may introduce subtle changes.